sleeptoken/zettelkasten/Remote Thought/Enumeration.md

 Many online resources provide a list of default passwords assigned by manufacturers to their products.
 #### Brute force Active Directory

-Microsoft [[Active Directory]] is susceptible to username enumeration at the time of user-supplied input verification.
+Microsoft [[Common AD Attacks]] is susceptible to username enumeration at the time of user-supplied input verification.
 This is a design error in the Microsoft Active Directory implementation.
 If a user enables the "logon hours" feature, then all the attempts at service authentication result in different error messages.
 - Attackers take advantage of this to enumerate valid usernames.
 An attacker who succeeds in extracting valid usernames can conduct a brute-force attack to crack the respective passwords.
 #### Extract information using DNS Zone Transfer